petalmd/bright_serializer/README.md

 ### Relations

-`has_one`, `has_many` and `belongs_to` helper methods can be use to use an other serializer for a nested attribute.
+`has_one`, `has_many` and `belongs_to` helper methods can be use to use an other serializer for nested attribute and relations.

+When using theses methods you can pass options that will be apply like any other attribute.

+* The option `if` can be pass to show or hide the hole attribute.
+* The option `entity` to

-* A `serializer` must be provided.
+* The `serializer` option must be provided.
 * The option `params` can be passed.
 It will be merged with the root `params`.
 * The option `if` can be pass like any other attribute.
+* A block can be passed to change the method to call on the object.

 ```ruby
 class FriendSerializer